gcovr/gcovr/doc/source/output/json.rst

 branch_percent: float
   The branch coverage in percent (0.0 to 100.0).

+pos: list
+  A list with start and end position of function.
+Both entries are string with line and column separated by ``:``.
+Only available if ``gcov`` JSON format is used.

 gcovr/excluded: boolean
   True if coverage data for this function was explicitly excluded, in particular with :ref:`exclusion markers`.
   May be absent if false.

 * if ``gcovr/excluded`` is true, the line should not be included in coverage reports.

+.. versionadded:: NEXT
+   Added ``pos`` field.

 .. versionremoved:: NEXT
    Removed ``returned_count`` field because missing in ``gcov`` JSON format.